How to treat Paxil withdrawal and timeline

 - Seeking support: If you are facing withdrawal problems with paroxetine, stay connected with your family and friends.
 They can be a good support in your tiring times.
 Psychotherapy may also help.

 - Having frequent follow-ups: Even after getting away with withdrawal symptoms, schedule visits with your doctor regularly.
 The initial follow-up is usually after a month of discontinuing paroxetine.
-Your doctor will make sure if all the symptoms have gone away and there is no relapse.
+Your doctor will make sure that all the symptoms have gone away and there is no relapse.

 What are the signs and symptoms of paroxetine withdrawal syndrome?

-Paroxetine belongs to the class of selective serotonin reuptake inhibitor (SSRI).
+Paroxetine belongs to the class of selective serotonin reuptake inhibitors (SSRI).
 The withdrawal symptoms generally begin within 2-3 days after discontinuing the drug.
 Signs reach their maximum on the 5th day and usually resolve within 2-3 weeks.

 The intensity of the signs and symptoms of the withdrawal depends on the daily dose of paroxetine and the duration for which paroxetine has been given.
 The main signs are as follows: